About Our Sangha

 Once we have gained some skill in creating calmness, tranquility, and concentration, we can open our attention to other objects: sounds, touch, smells, tastes, and eventually mental images, thoughts and emotions.

 It is at this deeper level of attention that we begin to see clearly, to have insight into the many ways we create unnecessary suffering in our life and the lives of others.
-These ways are usually unconscious, deeply conditioned, and by practicing, we learn to see them clearly in order to make positive changes in our thoughts, attitudes and behaviors in our daily lives.
+These ways are usually unconscious and deeply conditioned, and by practicing, we learn to see them clearly in order to make positive changes in our thoughts, attitudes and behaviors in our daily lives.

 But all along this path, we can feel ourselves growing — not only in wisdom, but in kindness, compassion, joy, and equanimity.
 We realize and deepen our connection with all beings.

-Our Sangha is rooted in the Theravada school of Buddhism, believed to be the oldest of three main traditions.
+Our sangha is rooted in the Theravada school of Buddhism, believed to be the oldest of three main traditions.
 The other two are known commonly as Zen and Tibetan.

 When you are new to the practice we suggest that you begin by developing some calmness, tranquility, and the ability to stay somewhat focused on one object — this is usually the breath.
 The breath works well because our breath is always in the present moment.
 And it’s portable.